 Other Health Conditions

-If you have other health conditions, such as diabetes, you are at greater risk for having an alcohol overdose.
+If you have other health conditions such as diabetes, you may be at greater risk for having an alcohol overdose.

 If you combine alcohol and drugs, you may not feel the effects of the alcohol.
-This prompts you to drink more.
+This may cause you to drink more, increasing your risk for alcohol overdose.

 - changes in mental state, including confusion